sallysujilee/rc0323-code-solutions/react-props-and-expressions/react-props-and-expressions-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What are props in React?
+props = properties
 - How do you declare and access props in a component?
+`this.props`

-- How do you pass props to a component?
+- How do you pass props to a component? you can pass values to the props by providing attributes to the component's JSX tag

-- How do you write JavaScript expressions in JSX?
+- How do you write JavaScript expressions in JSX? pass JSCX code as prop values by enclosing them in curly braces {}

 ## Notes